EDUCBA

 • SUM product will normally accept 255 arguments.

-• SUMPRODUCT can be used in many functions like VLOOKUP, LEN, and COUNT.
+• SUMPRODUCT can use in functions like VLOOKUP, LEN, and COUNT.

 • SUMPRODUCT function will throw and #VALUE!
 Error if the array dimension values are not in the same range

-• SUMPRODUCT function can also be used as a COUNT function.
+• The SUMPRODUCT function can also use as a COUNT function.

 • In the SUMPRODUCT function, if we simply provide only one array value, the SUMPRODUCT function will just sum the values as output.